Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Efficient Protection of Prompt and LLM

-\begin{enumerate}[topsep=0.1em,itemsep=-0.1ex,leftmargin=*] \item \textbf{Prefill} (\S\ref{ssec:secure-prefill}): A user sends an encrypted prompt to its process in the CVM, which then decrypts the prompt, computes private KV cache $K_\pvt, V_\pvt$, generates the first token, and finally sends the first token to the LLM. \item \textbf{Decode} (\S\ref{ssec:decoding}): As in \autoref{fig:SPD_details}, for each transformer layer: \begin{enumerate}[topsep=0.1em,itemsep=-0.1ex,leftmargin=3ex] \item The LLM computes $Q_\new, K_\new, V_\new$ of the received token, sends $Q_\new$ to the user process, and appends $K_\new, V_\new$ to public KV cache $K_\pub, V_\pub$. \item The user process responds with private attention score\\ $A_\text{pvt}=\softmax(Q_\new K_\pvt^{\top}) V_\pvt$. \item The LLM computes public attention score $A_\text{pub}=\softmax(Q_\new K_\pub^{\top}) V_\pub$, merged with $A_\text{pvt}$ to recover full attention score $Y=\softmax(Q_\new K^{\top})V$ via \autoref{thm:two-party-attention}. \item If it is the final layer, send output $Y$ to the user process. \end{enumerate} \item The user process samples a new token from $Y$ and sends it to the LLM and the user.
-Then go to Step 2 until \texttt{[EOS]}. \end{enumerate} This protocol can be generalized to scenarios with multiple users, each with its own process operating in the CVM.
+We next introduce the computation and communication protocol among these four participants. \begin{enumerate}[topsep=0.1em,itemsep=-0.1ex,leftmargin=*] \item \textbf{Setup} (\S\ref{sec:secure-prefill}): The \MGR initializes processes for the user and the LLM provider, respectively, in the CVM.
+It establishes secure channels with the user and the LLM provider, while restricting network access for their processes.
+Both the user and the LLM provider send their secrets, i.e., user prompts and LLM parameters, to the \MGR over the secure channels, which then relays them to the associated processes. \item \textbf{Prefill} (\S\ref{sec:secure-prefill}): The per-user process computes \private KV cache $K_\pvt, V_\pvt$ and generates the first token.
+It then sends the first token to the service process. \item \textbf{Decode} (\S\ref{sec:decoding}): Receiving the first token from the per-user process as a new token, the service process generate the next token autoregressively.
+As depicted in \autoref{fig:SPD_details}, for each transformer layer: \begin{enumerate}[topsep=0.1em,itemsep=-0.1ex,leftmargin=3ex] \item The service process computes $Q_\new, K_\new, V_\new$ of the new token, sends $Q_\new$ to the per-user process, and appends $K_\new, V_\new$ to \public KV cache $K_\pub, V_\pub$. \item The per-user process responds with \private attention score $A_\text{\pvt}=\softmax(Q_\new K_\pvt^{\top}) V_\pvt$. \item The service process computes \public attention score $A_\text{\pub}=\softmax(Q_\new K_\pub^{\top}) V_\pub$, and merges it with $A_\text{\pvt}$ to get full attention score $Y=\softmax(Q_\new K^{\top})V$ according to \autoref{thm:partitioned-attention}. \item If it is the final layer, the service process samples a new token from $Y$, sends it to the \MGR, and continues generating tokens until \texttt{[EOS]}.
+Otherwise, it continues to the next layer. \end{enumerate} \item \textbf{Response} (\S\ref{sec:secure-prefill}): The \MGR collects all generated output tokens from the service process and sends them to the user via the secure channel. \end{enumerate} This protocol can be generalized to scenarios with multiple users, each with its own process operating in the CVM.